IBM/Ansible-OpenShift-Provisioning/README.md

     * From the bastion as root user (as above), navigate to /ocpinst ("cd /ocpinst")
     * Run "./openshift-install --dir=/ocpinst wait-for install-complete"
     * If installation is ready, running the above command will give you some information about how to log into the OpenShift cluster's dashboard.
-    * Copy the provided URL into a web browser and use the provided "kubeadmin" login and password for first time sign-on.
+    * Copy the provided URL into a web browser and use "kubeadmin" as login and the provided password for first time sign-on.
 * **Step 14: Celebrate!**
     * Your OpenShift cluster provisioning and installation is now complete.